 Essay writing is a daunting task.
 Don't worry, even the most experienced writer had to learn how to write.
 Start early to give yourself time to research and put your essay together.

 Each subject (for example; English, Nursing) requires its own type of essay.
 The best instructions for how to start are found with your course outline or assignment instructions.
-Talk to your instructor if you are unsure, and come to see a tutor at the Learning Support Centre in the Library for further help.
+Talk to your instructor if you are unsure, and come to see a tutor at the Academic Success Centre in the Library for further help.

 Starting the essay typically begins with questions about your chosen topic: What is it that you want to know?
 Why is this topic important?
 The answer to these questions will lead to the development of your thesis statement.